-Becoming a cycle-friendly employer
+How to become a cycle-friendly employer

-Becoming a cycle-friendly employer
+How to become a cycle-friendly employer

-Cycling, however, is often faster than driving - particularly over short distances and when the roads are packed.
-It's easier for cyclists to bypass traffic jams, for instance, and they don't need much space at all to park once they arrive at work.
+Cycling, however, is often faster than driving - particularly over short distances and when the roads are busy.
+It's easier for cyclists to bypass traffic jams and they don't need much space at all to park once they arrive at work.

-Encouraging employees to cycle to work and on business can result in a healthier, more productive workforce too.
+Encouraging employees to cycle to work and for business can result in a healthier, more productive workforce too.
 It is a known fact that cyclists tend to take fewer days off sick and save a company money.